HOW LONG TO PHOTOGRAPH JORDAN POND

 NEARBY PHOTOGRAPHY

-HOW TO GET TO ACADIA
+HOW TO GET TO THERE

-BY CAR: To reach Mount Desert Island from the south, follow I-95 north to Augusta, Maine and then take Route 3 east to Ellsworth.
+BY CAR: To reach Mount Desert Island from the south, follow I-95 north to Augusta, Maine, and then take Route 3 east to Ellsworth.
 Another option is to continue on I-95 north towards Bangor, then take Route 1A east to Ellsworth.
 From there, continue on Route 3 until reaching Mount Desert Island.

-BY AIR: Travelers can take direct flights to Mount Desert Island from Boston’s Logan Airport, which is only 10 miles away from the Hancock County Airport.
+BY AIR: Travelers can take direct flights to Mount Desert Island from Boston’s Airport, which is only 10 miles away from the Hancock County Airport.
 National airlines are available for those flying into Bangor International Airport, just an hour from the island.
 Car rental services are offered at both airports for convenience.

 WHERE TO STAY